billywongstuy/FinalProjectFall2015-BillyWongMatthewZhu/README.md

 ## 1/21/16 ##
--Discovered bug that causes Pokemon that used sucide to not faint if it fainted the target -Bug that affects multi hit attacks with type effectiveness not equal to 1
+-Discovered bug that causes Pokemon that used sucide to not faint if it fainted the target -Bug that affects multi hit attacks with type effectiveness not equal to 1 -Added swap that checks preemptive attacks from player -Added swap to include status

 ## 1/20/16 ##
 -Changed AI_Hard attack algorithmn to only choose strongest move and it's effectiveness